Introduction / History

 What are Their Beliefs?

 The Jatapu are virtually all Hindus, worshiping millions of gods and goddesses.
 The only native god of the Jatapu is Jakeramma, who has one shrine in each village.
-In general, there are no sayings, superstitions, or taboos among the Jatapu.
+In general, there are no sayings, folk beliefs, or taboos among the Jatapu.
 There are no idols and sacred places of worship in their homes; neither are there temples in or around the villages.
 They offer buffalo in animal sacrifices, but do not eat its meat.
 They have hardly any myths about jungle gods, spirits, or ghosts.
 This is perhaps because they have been stripped of their beautiful forests through "slash and burn" agriculture and commercial exploitation of trees.

 What are Their Needs?